newrelic/terraform-provider-newrelic/website/docs/guides/upcoming_synthetics_muted_status_eol_guide.html.markdown

 ---
 layout: "newrelic"
-page_title: "New Relic Terraform Provider: Details on the Upcoming Synthetic Monitors' MUTED Status End-of-Life and Alternatives to Move to"
+page_title: "Upcoming Synthetic Monitors MUTED Status End-of-Life and Alternatives: A Guide"
 sidebar_current: "docs-newrelic-provider-synthetic-monitors-muted-status-eol-guide"
 description: |-
-Use this guide to find details on the upcoming end-of-life of the MUTED status of Synthetic Monitors, and alternatives to move to, which can replicate the same behaviour.
+  Use this guide to find details on the upcoming end-of-life of the MUTED status of Synthetic Monitors, and alternatives to move to, which can replicate the same behavior.
 ---
+## Upcoming Synthetic Monitors MUTED Status End-of-Life and Alternatives Explained

+Use this guide to find details on the upcoming end-of-life of the `MUTED` status of Synthetic Monitors, and alternatives to move to, which can replicate the same behavior.

 ### About Synthetic Monitors' 'MUTED' Status and the EOL
 Synthetic Monitors have a `status` field that defines the activity of the monitor, and can currently be either of `ENABLED`, `DISABLED`, or `MUTED`.
 When a monitor is MUTED, it still functions as usual (runs tests), but is muted; i.e., it does not send out notifications in cases of failure.